kstrafe/Cxy/readme.md

 The cleanest.
 The nicest.
 The fastest.
 The most consistent.
 Language.
 Ever.
 We want raw control with assembly, and ease of coding with scripting.
 We want EXTREME power... with EXTREME templates.
 This language will be.
-The best.
-When it is done, all other languages will disappear.
+Amazing.
-It is: The Final Programming Language
+Okay okay, it won't be better than DSL's made for their specific domains, but generally, this language will be reliable, simple, practical, and avoid general 'wtf'.
+It needs to be hackable so it runs on machines ranging from low-powered microcontrollers, to high-end servers!

 ## Why another language?